abid-mohamed/cv_en/README.md

 **Bsc in Applied Mathematics** <br/>
 Faculty of Sciences of Sfax, Tunisia _(June 2006)_

+# PUBLICATION UNDER REVIEW

+- **Mohamed Abid**, Jonatan A. Gonález, Óscar Rodríguez de Rivera, and Paula Moraga “Mapping the Spatio-Temporal Distribution of Fires in the Amazon from 2001 to 2020: An Ensemble Modeling Approach”.
+Submitted to **Environmetrics Journal**.

 # INTERNSHIP

 ## Data Scientist - King Abdullah University of Science and Technology (KAUST)  <br/>